technoluc/get/README.md

-Certainly!
-Below is a GitHub readme for TechnoLuc's repository based on the provided PowerShell script:

----

 # TechnoLuc's Windows Toolkit

 Welcome to TechnoLuc's Windows Toolkit, a collection of PowerShell scripts for various Windows utilities.
 This toolkit provides a range of functionalities, including tweaking Windows settings, managing recycle bin themes, activating Microsoft Office and Windows, and more.